LucasAbreuFG/Hackathon-Project_IEEE_GRSS_Boston/README.md

 ## Scripts

 - show_images.py is our script made using Python to visualize and select point cloud data to segment.
-It also has a filter application to extract the main points of a selected area and correct possible errors in the solution.
+It also has a filter application to extract the main points of a selected area.
 - hackaton.ipynb is our notebook for identifying households from footprints data.

 ### This project was developed during the **IEEE GRSS Boston Hackathon**.